kyverno/policy-reporter-docs/content/01. guide/helm-chart-core.md

     # enable the feature
     enabled: false
     # namespace where kyverno events are created
+    # set to an empty string to watch for events in all namespaces
     eventNamespace: default
     results:
       # maximal results stored in a PolicyReport per namespace